olivopaolo/boing/rst-doc/pipeline.rst

       :width: 90 %
       :align: center

-      If the only consumer *C* does not require products *B* anymore, the worker *W* automatically stops producing them and it also nullify its request so that products *A* are not sent to him any more.
+      If *C* does not require products *B* anymore, the worker *W* automatically stops producing them and requiring *A* products for itself, but since it is propagating *C*'s requests, it still requires *A* products so it can forward them to *C*.

-Considering the former pipeline (see :ref:`figure 3.7 <wiseworker>`), a different situation may arrive: if the producer *P* changes its offer to *B*, noone will provide the products *A* to the worker *W*, thus, following the second rule of the *Wise Worker*, since the worker's request is not satisfied anymore, it nullifies its own offer.
-The resulted pipeline is shown in :ref:`figure 3.9
+Considering the pipeline in :ref:`figure 3.7 <wiseworker>`, a different situation may arrive: if the producer *P* changes its offer to *D*, no one will provide the products *A*, thus, following the second rule of the *Wise Worker*, since the worker's request is not satisfied anymore, it nullifies its own offer.
+The resulted pipeline is shown in :ref:`figure 3.9 <wiseworker3>`.
+In this case requests do not change, so that no more products are exchanged between the nodes.
-<wiseworker3>`.

 .. _wiseworker3: